Residential aged care fees and charges

 The resident will have the option of funding any DAP payable, from the RAD that they have paid to the provider.
 In this case, the provider will likely increase the DAP by an amount that compensates for the impact of the decreasing RAD balance.

-As the name suggests, the RAD is fully refundable (except to the extent where any DAP amounts have been deducted from the RAD at the request of the resident) upon exit from the home, either payable to the individual or their estate upon death.
+The RAD is refundable (except to the extent where any DAP amounts or other fees have been deducted from the RAD at the request of the resident) as well as any retention amounts upon exit from the home, either payable to the individual or their estate upon death.

 Setting and publishing prices